Frequently Asked Questions

 81X XXX XXX

-These numbers often have specific routing and billing requirements that you'll need to account for in your application.
+These numbers have specific routing and billing requirements.
+Account for them in your application.

 Number Validation

-These regex patterns provide a first line of defense against invalid number formats.
-However, they don't check for number portability, which we'll discuss next.
-Always test your validation logic with a variety of inputs, including edge cases and invalid formats, to ensure its robustness.
+These regex patterns defend against invalid number formats but don't check for number portability.
+Test your validation logic with various inputs, including edge cases and invalid formats.

 Number Portability Integration